Renew Chrome licenses

-If you purchased single app Chrome device management licenses or Chrome Enterprise annual licenses through a reseller or authorized partner, you’ll need to contact them to renew your licenses.
+If you purchased single app Chrome device management licenses or Chrome Enterprise annual licenses through an authorized partner, you’ll need to contact them to renew your licenses.

 What happens if I have both perpetual and annual device subscriptions?

-If you choose to renew your service for fewer licenses than your previous annual subscription, you need to ensure that your enrolled devices are equal to the number of licenses you’re renewing.
+If you choose to renew your service for fewer licenses than your previous annual subscription, you need to ensure that the quantity of enrolled devices is the same or less than the number of licenses you’re renewing.
 If you have more devices enrolled than your license count after renewal, you have a grace period to resolve the discrepancy.
-After the grace period, your devices will be automatically unenrolled until the number of licenses you’re using equals the new renewal total.
+After the grace period, your devices will stop receiving their configured policies until the number of licenses you’re using is the same or less than the license total.